zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER SEVENTEEN.md

 Dumbledore smiled at the look of amazement on Harry's face.

 "To one as young as you, I'm sure it seems incredible, but to Nicolas and Perenelle, it really is like going to bed after a very, very long day.
 After all, to the well-organized mind, death is but the next great adventure.
 You know, the Stone was really not such a wonderful thing.
 As much money and life as you could want!
-The two things most human beings would choose above all -- the trouble is, humans do have a knack of choosing precisely those things that are worst for them."
+The two things most human beings would choose above all -- the trouble is, humans do have a ==knack== of choosing precisely those things that are worst for them."
 Harry lay there, lost for words.
 Dumbledore hummed a little and smiled at the ceiling.

 "Sir?" said Harry.
 "I've been thinking... sir -- even if the Stone's gone, Vol-, I mean, You-Know- Who --"